 This scholarship is awarded to students performing full time ministry on staff at a church.
 Scholarship is up to $2,000 per year.
 (3-5 credit hours per semester - $448.00 or 6 or more credit hours per semester $1,000).

-Academic Excellence Scholarship: Four academic scholarships of $10,000 (maximum for tuition only) per student are awarded to students with a cumulative GPA of 3.5 or higher.
+Academic Excellence Scholarship: Up to three academic scholarships of $10,000 (maximum for tuition only) per student are awarded to students with a cumulative GPA of 3.5 or higher.
 This is awarded for one academic year, students re-apply for scholarships each year.
 A student must complete an autobiography (not to exceed two pages) with two recommendations ( 1.
 From current /former faculty member and 1.
 From a pastor or church leader).
 A student must complete and submit an Application of Financial Aid to the Financial Aid Office; complete a FAFSA, and Letter of Thanks to the scholarship donor to be considered for this scholarship (by April 30) for the following year.
 Students must be enrolled full time (9 credit hours or more) during the regular fall and spring semesters to be eligible for this scholarship.
 Preference will be given to students that are enrolled on-campus and new incoming students.
 Scholarship available as funds permit.
-Submit documents and recommendations to: email@example.com by April 30th.
+Submit documents and recommendations to: firstname.lastname@example.org by April 30th.

 Four academic scholarships of $4000 per student are awarded to four first year students with a graduating undergraduate cumulative GPA of 3.5 or higher as well as being enrolled full time with 9 credit hours each semester.